Leonard Foglia: Theatre

-Foglia directed the production of Thurgood, a one-man show about the life and work of U.S. Supreme Court Justice Thurgood Marshall at Booth Theatre.
+Foglia directed the production of a one-man show about the life and work of U.S. Supreme Court Justice Thurgood Marshall at Booth Theatre.
 Thurgood, starring Laurence Fishburne, opened officially on April 30, 2008.

 In the fall of 2009, Foglia directed the world premiere musical Laughing Matters by Iris Rainer Dart at the Pasadena Playhouse in California.
-In 2009, Foglia directed the production of Let Me Down Easy by Anna Deavere Smith; presented by Second Stage Theatre.
+In 2009, he directed the production of Let Me Down Easy by Anna Deavere Smithm presented by Second Stage Theatre.

-He wrote the libretto for the first mariachi opera, Cruzar la cara de la luna (To Cross the Face of the Moon), to José "Pepe" Martínez' (Vargas de Tecalitlán) music which premiered at the Houston Grand Opera in 2010.
+He wrote the libretto for the first mariachi opera, Cruzar la cara de la luna (To Cross the Face of the Moon), to José "Pepe" Martínez' (Vargas de Tecalitlán) music, which premiered at the Houston Grand Opera in 2010.

-In 2011 With David Richards, Foglia co-authored the 2011 suspense novel trilogy The Sudarium Trilogy.
-The Surrogate – Book One (ISBN 978-1-4636-9263-6), The Son – Book Two (ISBN 978-1-4636-9271-1), and The Savior – Book Three (ISBN 978-1-4636-9284-1) He wrote the libretto for Ricky Ian Gordon's opera A Coffin in Egypt which had its world premiere at the Houston Grand Opera in 2014.
+Foglia wrote the libretto for Ricky Ian Gordon's opera A Coffin in Egypt, which had its world premiere at the Houston Grand Opera in 2014.

+Books

+With Washington Post cultural correspondent David Richards, Foglia co-authored the 1997 suspense novel 1 Ragged Ridge Road.

+In 2011, again with Richards, Foglia co-authored the 2011 suspense novel Sudarium Trilogy: The Surrogate – Book One, The Son – Book Two and The Savior – Book Three.